Model orthogonalization and Bayesian forecast mixing via Principal Component Analysis: Results

 Figure~\ref{fig:4panel}(d) shows the weights $\omega_k$ of each model for both the unconstrained and simplex-constrained case.
 The vertical error bars show the $95\%$ credible intervals obtained from sampling the weights using Eq.~\eqref{Eq: posterior}.
 In the unconstrained case, several models dominate the combination, though with significant cancellation of the model amplitudes.
 In the case of the simplex constrained combination, we see a similar behavior for the models with the largest weights, FRDM-12 and HFB-24 that make up roughly 50\% of the combined model.
 The starkest difference is in the effective nullification of many of the other models across the model space, leaving only a few active (in our case: 7) in the combination.
 The specifics of weight distributions naturally depend on the number of principal components that are retained, though the general behavior seems to be consistent across different active subspaces.

 From the distributions of the weights \eqref{Eq: posterior}, we compute the predictions of the combined model $f^\dagger$ with quantified uncertainties across the entire dataset.
 Figure~\ref{fig:bmmreal}(a) shows the predictions and $95\%$ credible intervals for the Sn ($Z=50$) isotopic chain for the unconstrained and simplex-constrained variants.
 One feature to note is that the simplex-constrained model has a systematically broader credible interval in its forecasts both inside and outside the training region, yet both models seem to cover the experimental data well within their credible bands.
 Since the constrained model can only reproduce a subset of possible combinations, we expect its performance in terms of RMSE to be less expressive in both interpolation and extrapolation, at the gain of less sensitivity to overfitting.
 Indeed, as can be seen in the last two rows of Table~\ref{tab: RMSE Realistic}, the RMSE scores for the constrained model are significantly worse than for the unconstrained model - as well as the two best performing models FRDM-12 and HFB-24.
 Yet, they remain steady in the transition from training to validation and testing, while for the unconstrained approach the testing RMSE increases by about $20\%$ in comparison to the training RMSE.
+That the unconstrained model $f^\dagger$ outperforms each individual model in terms of RMSE is not surprising -- an unconstrained combination of PCs fitted to a given dataset will outperform what each individual model can do alone, as has been shown for nuclear mass models in Ref.~\cite{Wu2024}.
+Embedding the PCA-based model combination within a full Bayesian framework and the classification of data into training, validation, and test sets then allows for more reliable forecasts with quantified uncertainties when extrapolating beyond experimentally known masses.